Wooty-B/LX2K_Guide/Install-Windows.md

 12. Once the installe reboots, you may need to select the SATA drive to continue on to Windows 10.

-13. Setup Windows 10 normally, and boot into your now Windows 10 system!
+13. Setup Windows 10 normally, and boot into your new Windows 10 system!